5T33Z0/OCLP4Hackintosh/docs/macOS_Evolution.md

-# Evolution of macOS: Key Features from High Sierra to Sequoia
+# Evolution of macOS: Key Features from High Sierra to Tahoe

-List of macOS versions from High Sierra (10.13) to Sequoia (15), including their most relevant and notable new features:
+List of macOS versions from macOS High Sierra (10.13) to Tahoe (26), including their most relevant and notable new features.

 ---